Somya-18/rag-support-copilot/README.md

 service chunks and embeds it.
 Ask questions in natural language and get cited answers generated from the document content using hybrid vector + lexical retrieval and an LLM.

+## Problem Statement

+When something breaks or you have a question about a complex technical product, the answer is usually buried somewhere in the official documentation — but finding it means hours of digging, reading, and second-guessing whether what you found is actually correct or just an outdated page.

+This tool reads all the official docs for you, finds the most relevant pieces, and gives you a direct answer — with exact references to where in the documentation that answer came from.
+If it can't find enough evidence to answer confidently, it tells you that too, instead of making something up.

 ## Architecture

 ```